-- Box Grater – As much as I love buying shredded cheese because I’m lazy, freshly grated cheese melts down so much better and creates a smoother sauce.
+- Box Grater – As much as I love buying shredded cheese for convenience, freshly grated cheese melts down so much better and creates a smoother sauce.

-Allow the ground beef mac and cheese to cool completely, then cover and store in the refrigerator for 3 to 4 days.
+Allow the mac and cheese taco bake to cool completely, then cover and store in the refrigerator for 3 to 4 days.

 Reheat in the oven or warm individual portions in a pan on the stove.
 Add a splash of milk or half and half as needed for extra moisture.

 Absolutely!
-Just be sure to choose a noodle with plenty of nooks and crannies for the sauce.
+Just be sure to choose a noodle with plenty of nooks and crannies for the taco mac and cheese sauce.

-Shell pasta and rotini are popular choices, but penne, ziti, and cavatappi would work as well.
+Shell pasta and rotini are popular choices.
+Even penne, ziti, and cavatappi would work well!

-Freeze for up to 6 months and thaw in the refrigerator overnight before reheating.
+Freeze your taco mac and cheese bake for up to 6 months, then thaw in the refrigerator overnight before reheating.

-Loaded Taco Mac and Cheese Casserole + Video
+Best Taco Mac and Cheese Casserole Recipe + Video

 - 16 ounces macaroni noodles